RobertMakyla/cats-crud-service/README.md

 - config: pureconfig

 ## todo
+- add circe Codecs for 'Contract'
-- testing: circe golden (check if each rebuild is changing seed and renaming test files - if so fix it)
+- add circe golden tests (check if each rebuild is changing seed and renaming test files - if so fix it with some simple custom functionality)
+- apply Contract into Person (inser/update from HTTP should be an option)

 ### Get all
 http://localhost:8080/people/api/all